 These are the labels we use to describe our MVP recognition requirements:

-- Active – the developer is highly active, accessible, and well-known in the community while contributing to the Mendix Forum every week (if not every day), frequently adding new App Store content, organizing Meetups, and writing blogs on Mendix topics
+- Active – the developer is highly active, accessible, and well-known in the community while contributing to the Mendix Forum every week (if not every day), frequently adding new Marketplace content, organizing Meetups, and writing blogs on Mendix topics

 - Expert – the developer knows a lot about the Mendix Platform and is a real Expert Developer, answers more question than they ask, and has proven expertise as well as successful complex implementations

 - Evangelist – the developer is a Mendix advocate, shows a passion for developing Mendix solutions, and is able to think at an abstract level about developments within the software industry

 - Leader – the developer can act as a bridge between Mendix and community developers by being creditable and sharing passion, real-world knowledge, and technical expertise with both the community and Mendix representatives

 There are several things we look for when selecting the MVPs.
 To be nominated, the developer should do the following: